brkarcher/brkarcher.github.io/src/requiem-11.md

 Such is the power of a Dreamer.

 "Ah," I replied, cheerfully.
 "Magical reagents and other such things.
 A short stop and a light burden.
-A few words exchanged with Monsieur Valthan."
+A few words exchanged with my esteemed peer Valthan."

 "I hope the stop is a pleasant one.
 Is there anything I can provide?"